BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 ```

 The prototype resolves this problem by type checking spread arguments only by the type of their elements.
+For this goal, `org.jetbrains.kotlin.fir.resolve.calls.ArgumentsKt#checkApplicabilityForArgumentType` method was extended.
+Now, if the passed argument is spread and the corresponding parameter is `vararg`, the method unwraps both the argument and the `vararg` array types and proceeds to further checks with the element types.
-This was done by introducing several special utilitiy functions.
+This was done by introducing several special utilitiy functions (`org.jetbrains.kotlin.fir.types.ArrayUtilsKt#spreadableCollectionElementType` and others).
-These functions are able to unwrap any array, `CharSequence` and `Iterable` type.
+These functions are able to retrive element types from any array, `CharSequence` and `Iterable` type.

 Type incompatibility errors are now more informative and clear:
 ```kotlin